 However, the manufacturing process of terracotta tiles involves firing them in a kiln at high temperatures.
 Naturally, this requires a significant amount of energy and can contribute to air pollution.
 And like anything else, the transportation of the tiles from the manufacturer to the customer can also result in carbon emissions.

 Another consideration is the longevity and durability of terracotta tiles.
 They are known to be quite durable and can last for decades with proper maintenance.
 That means they won’t need to be replaced as often as other types of flooring.
 As a result, this reduces the environmental impact associated with the production, transportation, and disposal of the tiles.

-Overall, while terracotta floor tiles have some environmental benefits compared to other flooring options.
+Overall, terracotta floor tiles have several environmental benefits compared to other flooring options.
 So, it’s important to consider the entire lifecycle of the product and how it fits into a sustainable and eco-friendly lifestyle.

 Sustainable Tile Properties for Terracotta Floors

 - It has a low thermal diffusivity, so it contributes to a stable indoor temperature during summer and winter months (with a radiant floor heating system).

 - Natural clay colors have some UV resistance (add environmentally-friendly terracotta tile sealer for even more UV protection.).

 - It has resistance to impact and is durable.